d-moos/MLJourney/lesson_03_supervised_learning.md

 ```

 ### Overfitting and Underfitting

+These describe how well a model **generalizes** from training data to new,
+unseen data.

 **Underfitting:** Model too simple, high training error
 - Solution: Bigger model, more features, train longer